|

 There are numerous cafes and

-you though you should keep plenty of
+You should keep plenty of

 change on hand because the street